gilt/kairos/README.md

     ];

     // The frame constructor code above refers to named times that are not
     // specified in the frames themselves.
-This way, the container can be
+This way, the collection can be
     // instantiated and given exact start and end times for the currently
     // displayed sales.
 The subscriber is contrived, since our internal code
     // actually takes the duration provided by the current frame and passes it
-    // to a formatter to display the countdown timers. var frameContainer = new KairosContainer(frames)
+    // to a formatter to display the countdown timers. var frameCollection = new KairosCollection(frames)
       .extendNamedTimes({
         saleStart: '2012-01-01 12:00:00',
         saleEnd: '2012-01-02 18:00:00'